Y-MVP Teen Fitness Challenge: A Game Changer

 A social fitness networkY-MVP also capitalizes on the popularity of social media sites to promote healthy lifestyle values, and build a community of young people that values physical activity.
 Participants are encouraged to share their won badges and earned rewards on social media sites, while a Timeline and a Leaderboard show users accomplishments and reinforce the importance of daily physical activity.

 Y-MVP is possible thanks to the conscious support of the Pepsi Co Foundation, The Hive Digital Media Learning Fund in The New York Community Trust, the Aetna Foundation and American Express.
 Y-MVP was tested in the spring of 2013 as a pilot program at the Bedford-Stuyvesant Y, in Brooklyn, and the Harlem Y in Manhattan.
-The program is currently under implementation at six Y branches (Bedford-Stuyvesant, Harlem, Park Slope Armory, Prospect Park, and West Side), with the goal of having the program functioning citywide by 2015.
+The program is currently under implementation at six Y branches (Bedford-Stuyvesant, Bronx, Harlem, Park Slope Armory, Prospect Park, and West Side), with the goal of having the program functioning citywide by 2015.